rainbow-me/metro-plugin-anisotropic-transform/README.md

   - Dynamic `require`s are **not currently possible** in [**React Native**](https://reactnative.dev).
 All attempts to `import` and `require`, even those which have been deferred until execution time,  must be resolved during the bundle phase.
   - The entire scope of an application's module resolution map can be determined and interrogated at bundle time.
+  - We can prevent dependencies from squatting on critical functionality exported by other dependencies.

 [`metro-plugin-anisotropic-transform`](.) utilizes these restrictions in library resolution to compare and handle relationships between the core application and children of the `node_modules` directory, and in these cases, resolve appropriately.